 We endeavour to provide a safe and supportive environment where students care and look out for each other.
 Bullying is not tolerated and anti-social behaviour is firmly challenged.
 Students are encouraged to seek help and assistance when they need it from either senior students, Mentor Teachers, Head of College or the Guidance Counsellor.

-On enrolment students are allocated to a Mentor Group which consists of small groups of Year 9, 10, 11, 12 and 13 students.
+On enrolment students are allocated to a Junior or Senior mentor group which consists of small groups of Year 9 and 10 or Year 11, 12 and 13 students.
 Each Mentor Group belongs to one of the college’s four houses.

 Students meet with their Mentor Teacher every morning for 15 minutes to hear the daily notices and to have their attendance checked.

-Once a fortnight students meet with their Mentor Teacher for an hour during which the Mentor talks to students about their learning and achievement progress as well as taking students through Careers and Internet Safety programmes.
+In addition, students meet with their Mentor Teacher for an extra half an hour on a Wednesday during which the Mentor talks to students about their learning and achievement progress as well as taking students through Careers and Internet Safety programmes.

 The Head of College is responsible for the pastoral care of the students in their college and are part of the Senior Management Team.
 They work closely with Mentor Teachers, Team Leaders, the two Deputy Principals and the Principal.
 They are an important link with home.
 The Guidance Counsellor provides a confidential service to help students and/or families resolve concerns that are impacting on a student’s educational success.